jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 #### Why is this helpful?

 Jamulus client can connect to a server on a non-standard port by specifying the port as part of the server address.
-However, a server administrator may want to give users a simple address without the port information, while still serving Jamulus on a non-standard port.
+A server administrator may want to give users a simple address without the port details, while still serving Jamulus on a non-standard port.
 For this case, the port information can be acquired from a SRV record.

 For example, an address given in Jamulus client Connect window could look like ```jamulus.mydomain.com```.
 If a DNS SRV record is found for this domain, Jamulus client will try to connect to Jamulus server on the host:port given in the SRV record ```jamulus.mydomain.com:12345```.